Conjoint-ly/TURF-analysis/README.md

 - [ ] Validation for the interface:
    - col count in each row must be same
    - All values are numeric
+   - Test with 1 row only
-   - Test with 1 row, 1 col, etc.
+   - Test with 1 col only